 For a full listing of intramural sports and information on registration, visit the Campus Recreation website.

-Brand new in 2016 is the Campus Fieldhouse.
-This domed facility is a multi-sport turf centre that features a variety of intramural sports including soccer, ultimate, flag football and bubble soccer.
+The Campus Fieldhouse domed facility is a multi-sport turf centre that features a variety of intramural sports including soccer, ultimate and flag football.

 The official name for Durham College’s varsity athletic teams is the Durham Lords.
 The Lords’ compete in: